thesamim/TickTickSync/README.md

 Thanks to [jee-ee](https://github.com/jee-ee) for pointing out the change in Device ID processing.

+Thanks to [coneos](https://github.com/coneos) for pointing out the language disparity issue on mobile login.

 ## Disclaimer

 This plugin was built with the author's specific use cases in mind.
 Additional use cases can and will be considered.